Soap Opera Hopper Nicolas Coster

 - Pensacola: Wings of Gold, starring James Brolin.

-In 1998 Nicolas Coster became a senior citizen and co-founded the non-profit Challenges Foundation, which provides sailing and boating experiences to youth, disabled adults, and veterans who have life and/or physical challenges.
+In 1998 Nicolas Coster became a senior citizen and co-founded the official non-profit Challenges Foundation to provide sailing and boating experiences to youth, disabled adults, and veterans who have life and/or physical challenges.

 Below, Nicolas Coster explains about the founding and work of the Challenges Foundation.

-Nicolas Coster had no notion of retiring from acting, and over the next 5 years began to shift his focus to movies vs television.
+Nicolas Coster had no notion of retiring from acting, and over the next 5 years would begin to shift his focus to movies vs television.

-Coster has been regular on the internet series The Bay as Mayor Jack Madison since 2010.
+Coster was been regular on the internet series The Bay as Mayor Jack Madison from 2010-2019.
 His co-stars on The Bay are a who’s who of former daytime stars, many of whom he worked with on their traditional TV soaps.
-Below, Charles Shaugnessy, Sandra Dee Robinson, Lane Davies, Real Andrews, Mary Beth Evans, Brody Hutzler, and Nicolas Coster appear in a funny blooper reel from The Bay.

 Some of The Bay actors and former co-stars of Nicolas Coster, from the world of daytime TV soaps: